lental/TeamBuilding/2016/README.md

 ## Have a future goal in mind

 The question "Where do you see yourself in 5 years" seems cliche, but the whole point of it is to make sure you are working towards something.
-You're not supposed to be particuarly specific, but to at least have a target for you to hit.
+You're not supposed to be particularly specific, but to at least have a target for you to hit.

 * Do you just want to grow in your current position, be promoted from Senior to Staff?
 Do you have goals to be in people management?
-* Do you want to pivot from software develpment?
+* Do you want to pivot from software development?
 Would you want to switch from raw coding do project or product management?
 * Do you want to pivot domains?
 Do you want to leave finance tech, and move into consumer electronics?
 * Do you want to pivot stacks?
 Would you rather be doing serverside work over client side?
 Would you want to do SRE work?
 Data science?